-- Workplace HSW Short Guide for Managers INDG244 - Successful health and safety management HSG 65 - Managing H&S Five Steps to success INDG275 - Leading Health and Safety at Work: Leadership Actions for Directors and Board Members INDG417 Institute of Directors and Health & Safety Commission.
+- Workplace HSW Short Guide For Managers INDG244 - Successful health and safety management HSG 65 - Essentials of Health and Safety At work - Managing H&S Five Steps to success INDG275 - Leading Health and Safety at Work: Leadership Actions for Directors and Board Members INDG417 Institute of Directors and Health & Safety Commission.

-Do - Cooperation and communication Standard Employers establish effective means of communication and consultation with their employees in which a positive approach to health and safety is visible.
-Rationale The organisation should be able to demonstrate how it co mmunicates and consults on health and safety.
-Legal Reference Health and Safety at Work etc Act 1974 Management of Health and Safety at Work Regulations 1999 Safety Representative & Safety Committee Regulations 1996 Health and Safety (Consultation with Employees) Regulations 1996 Criteria Evidence Legal References The board and senior managers take the lead in ensuring the consultation and communication of health and safety duties and benefits throughout the organisation.
-1 Management of Health and Safety at Work Regulations 1999, Regulation 5 The organisation communicates and consults with employees on health and safety issues i.e., has an active health and safety committee in place with suitable management membership to implement actions. · Safety Representatives & Safety Committee Regulations 1977, regulation 9 (2) (a)
+Do - Cooperation & communication Standard Employers establish effective means of communication and consultation with their employees in which a positive approach to health and safety is visible.
+Rationale The organisation should be able to demo onstrate how it communicates and consu lts on health and safety.
+Legal Reference Health and Safety at Work etc Act 1974 Management of Health and Safety at Work Regulations 1999 Safety Representative & Safety Committee Regulations 1996 Health and Safety (Consultation with Employees) Regulations 1996 Criteria Evidence Legal References Observations The board and senior managers take the lead in ensuring the consultation and communication of health and safety duties and benefits throughout the organisation.
+Involvement in trust induction Staff engagement / board visibility H&S included in board communications e.g. newsletters Involved in H&S inspections Management of Health and Safety at Work Regulations 1999, Regulation 5 The organisation communicates and consults with employees on health and safety issues i.e. has an active health and safety committee in place with suitable management membership to implement actions.
+Terms of reference and membership Meeting minutes Safety Representatives & Safety Committee Regulations 1977, regulation 9 (2) (a)

-Do - Cooperation & communication Criteria Evidence Legal References Evidence of communication process Copies of policies and Management of Health & Safety at Work Regulations Communication and consultation procedures available to all, i.e., paper or intranet.
-Health and 1999, regulation 5 are effective in providing sufficient safety committees information to manage the risks in the Role of safety representatives Newsletters Safety Representative & Safety Committee Evidence of meetings - team meetings, toolbox talks, away Regulations 1996, Regulation 4A workplace. days, etc Formal training Health & Safety (Consultation with Employees) Risk assessments and audit reports Regulations 1996
+Do - Cooperation & communication Criteria Evidence Legal References Observations Communication and consultation Evidence of communication process Management of Health & Safety at is effective in providing sufficient information to manage the risks in the Copies of polices and procedures available to all, i.e. paper or intranet.
+Work Regulations 1999, regulation 5 workplace.
+Health and safety committees Safety Representative & Safety Role of safety representatives Committee Regulations 1996, Newsletters Regulation 4A Evidence of meetings - team meetings, tool box talks, away days, etc Health & Safety (Consultation with Formal training Employees) Regulations 1996 Risk assessments and audit reports